mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 ## Dashboard

 Basic structure of the dashboard component is contained in separate folder which gives very high modularity.
 Each module has its own routing mechanism located in `views.py` and own templates.
-If it is necessary we can include additional static folder with dashboard related javascript and css styles.
+If it is necessary we can include additional static folder with dashboard related JavaScript and css styles.

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ tree .